Ratt: Dancing Undercover and Reach for the Sky (1986–1989)

-The surreal, Dali-esque album cover featured a statue wearing night vision goggles, a human hand emerging from a bundle of twine, a World War II fighter plane, and a wicker chair.
-The band has remained mother as to what the album cover is supposed to symbolize so as to facilitate the diverse interpretations of their fans.
-Early pressings of the album cover revealed the breast part of the statue as requested by lead singer Stephen Pearcy.
-According to Pearcy, he wanted to use that version of the cover, but the other band members feared that this cover would keep the record out of certain music stores.

 Detonator, turmoil and hiatus (1990–1996)

 Ratt's fifth album, Detonator, was released in August 1990.
 Sir Arthur Payson took over as producer for the band following Reach for the Sky.
 The album garnered mixed reactions.
 Critics claimed it lacked the live-sounding energy of the band's earlier work, while some stated that the band was maturing and striving to expand their sound.
 Detonator featured "Givin' Yourself Away" and "Lovin' You's a Dirty Job".
 The band co-wrote most of the album's songs with Desmond Child while Jon Bon Jovi appeared as a guest background vocalist on "Heads I Win, Tails You Lose".

 During the seven shows of the Japanese leg of the 'Detonator' tour in February 1991, Crosby's substance abuse caused his playing to become increasingly inconsistent onstage.
 During one particular show, after the band performed two songs using non-standard tuning, Crosby did not properly switch out guitars with his guitar technician; as a result, he was not in tune with the band for the next two songs.
 The last show of the band's Japanese tour, in Osaka, turned out to be Crosby's last with Ratt.
-When the band returned to the United States, Crosby checked again into a rehab facility and Ratt continued on with Michael Schenker, formerly of Scorpions, UFO, Michael Schenker Group, and McAuley Schenker Group.
+When the band returned to the United States, Crosby again checked into a rehab facility and Ratt continued on with Michael Schenker, formerly of Scorpions, UFO, Michael Schenker Group, and McAuley Schenker Group.

 In February 1992, Pearcy exited the group to form a new band called Arcade.
 He moved on to Vicious Delite in 1995 and the industrial-tinged Vertex in 1996.

 Robbin Crosby started Secret Service, which included bassist Krys Baratto (from Samantha 7, Juice 13, The Oddfathers).
 In 1993, Crosby performed on Rumbledog's self-titled debut album.
-In 1994, Crosby was diagnosed with HIV, which later developed into AIDS.